 Acura engineers wanted to create a vehicle that transcended the traditional SUV driving experience.
 As a result, the RDX is at the top of its class for acceleration, turning and stopping, while delivering excellent ride quality.
 The SH-AWD™ system plays an important part in this, but so does the 4-wheel independent suspension, which provides compliant handling in the city and confident handling on the highway.

 The RDX front suspension is a specially designed and tuned MacPherson strut arrangement with compact packaging along with the long wheel travel and ruggedness necessary to meet harsh urban roads.
-The geometry has been optimized with both a high caster angle and "trail" to provide sharp on-center steering response and stability.
+The suspension geometry has been optimized with both a high caster angle and "trail" to provide sharp on-center steering response and stability.

 Additional specifics of the front suspension that help achieve sports sedan-like handling include: